1. Jainism was founded by__________.

 Explanation: He was born around 540 BCE in a Kshatriya family of the Jnatrika clan.

-4. Mahavira’s father was:
+4. Mahavira’s father was__________.

 A) Siddhartha